 In May 1975, the post added a kitchen and some new equipment.

-Today the post is PROUDLY ran by Commander Dan Pace.
-Under his command American Legion Post 222 won the award for "Best Post in the Souther District" for 2018.
+Today the post is PROUDLY ran by Commander Bobby Roberts.
+Under his command American Legion Post 222 won the award for "Best Post in the Southern District" for 2022 and 2023.

 We are the largest physical post in South Florida with a 300 person capacity Hall.